BEST TOWNS TO VISIT IN FRANCE

 As a side note, prehistoric cave art can be seen inside the nearby Grotte de Gargas.

-Chamonix, also commonly know as Chamonix – Mont Blanc is one of the oldest ski resorts in France.
-It is situated at the junction of France, Italy and Switzerland.
+Chamonix, also commonly known as Chamonix – Mont Blanc, is one of France’s oldest ski resorts.
+It is situated at the junction of France, Italy, and Switzerland.

 During winter, every inch of Chamonix will be covered in snow.
 During the summer, you will still find snow at Aiguille Du Midi.

-Renowned as one of the most famous ski towns in the world, it is a “must visit” destination for any skier or snowboarder.
-Apart from that, there are not many places in the world that have glaciers surrounding them, Chamonix has more than one (Bosson glacier, the famous Mer De Glace glacier, Argentière Glacier)
+It is a “must visit” destination for any skier or snowboarder and one of the most beautiful towns in France in winter (and summer).
+Apart from that, there are not many places in the world that have glaciers surrounding them, Chamonix has more than one (Bosson glacier, the famous Mer de Glace glacier, Argentière Glacier)

-However, due to global warming, the height of glacier will decrease 4-5 meters every year… Do visit before they are completely gone.
+However, due to global warming, the height of glaciers will decrease 4-5 meters every year – do visit before they are completely gone.

 Although Chamonix is considered a winter sports resort town, it is also very popular during the summer.
-You can take the cable up to 3,842m to Aiguille du Midi one of the highest cable car in the world.
-From there you can take a Panoramic cable car over to the Italian side – Pointe Helbronner.
+You can take the cable up to 3,842 meters above sea level to Aiguille du Midi.
+From there, you can take a Panoramic cable car over to the Italian side – Pointe Helbronner.

 That is why Chamonix is a popular holiday destination during all 4 seasons.
-You can have snow sports activities and hiking activities during summer.
-Because of this, there any numerous chalets and Airbnbs catered to the demand.
+You can have snow sports activities and hiking activities during the summer.
+Because of this, there are numerous chalets and Airbnbs to cater to the demand.

-My top 3 must visits in Chamonix are Aiguille du Midi, Mer De Glace and Pointe Helbronner.
+Top 3 places in Chamonix: are Aiguille du Midi, Mer De Glace and Pointe Helbronner.